somasis/musl-wiki/functional-differences-from-glibc.md

-ISO C and POSIX require the end-of-file status for a FILE to be sticky, i.e. for it to preclude further reads once it's set, unless it's explicitly cleared. musl honors this requirement. glibc ignores it and always returns new input, if available, even after the EOF flag is set.
+ISO C and POSIX require the end-of-file status for a FILE to be sticky, i.e. for it to preclude further reads once it's set, unless it's explicitly cleared. musl has always honored this requirement. glibc versions prior to 2.28 ignored it and always returned new input, if available, even after the EOF flag is set.

 ## Read and write patterns